david8862/keras-YOLOv3-model-set/inference/README.md

 ## C++ on-device (X86/ARM) inference app for YOLOv3 detection modelset

-C++ implementation of the on-device inference for trained YOLOv3 inference model, including yolo postprocess, NMS and prediction rescale.
+Here are some C++ implementation of the on-device inference for trained YOLOv3 inference model, including yolo postprocess, NMS and prediction rescale.
 Support YOLOv3/Tiny YOLOv3 arch and all kinds of backbones & head.
 Currently it use MNN inference engine

 ### MNN